wilmoore/require-grunt-configs/Readme.md

         └── uglify.js
         └── watch.js

-In order to load the above configuration files, you would call `require-grunt-configs` specifying the second parameter as depicted in the following code sample:
+In order to load the above configuration files, in your [Gruntfile][after] you would call `require-grunt-configs` specifying the second parameter as depicted in the following code sample:

     # look for configuration modules under the "grunt/conf" directory (this goes in your main Gruntfile).
     require('require-grunt-configs')(grunt, 'grunt/conf')

-Explore the directory [grunt/conf](https://github.com/wilmoore/require-grunt-configs/tree/master/example/grunt/conf) to view the contents of the example configuration files listed above.
+Explore the directory [grunt/conf][] to view the contents of the example configuration files listed above.

+## Examples

+- [Gruntfile][after]
+- [grunt/conf]

 ## Inspiration